 If you are primarily interested in saving your tables and graphs in a Word file, skip ahead to the “RTF Output” section.

-In version 9.3 of SAS, the default form of output changed from text (“Listing” output in SAS jargon) to HTML.
+In version 9.3 or later of SAS, the default form of output changed from text (“Listing” output in SAS jargon) to HTML.
 Additionally, ODS graphics is now on by default, where previously it was off.

 There are two main advantages to HTML output.
 First, you get statistical tables and graphs all integrated into one output stream.
 (This is also an advantage of RTF or PDF output.)
 Second, it makes it easy to cut-and-paste selected tables from SAS to Word without having to worry as much about formatting and using SAS monospace fonts in Word (also an advantage of RTF output).
 An advantage of using ODS graphics is that a good graphic can help you more quickly understand your data.